MicrosoftDocs/architecture-center/docs/pattern-implementations/network-secure-ingress.md

 ## Considerations

-Keep these points in mind when you use this solution.
+Keep the following points in mind when you use this solution.

 ### Reliability